This post may contain affiliate links. See our disclosure policy.

 How to Make Loaded Cheesy Potato Skins

-- Once the baked potatoes are cool enough cut the potatoes in half and scoop out some of the center, leaving about a 1/2 inch layer of potato.
+- Cool potatoes on a cooling rack for 10-15 minutes.
+Cut each potato in half.
+Scoop out some of the center, leaving about a ½ inch layer of potato.

-- Add the cheese and bacon to the scooped side of the potatoes and broil again for 1 to 2 minutes or until the cheese is melted.
+- Divide the cheese and bacon crumbles evenly to the scooped side of the 12 potato skins.
+Broil again for 1 to 2 minutes or until the cheese is melted.